cptlab/cptlab.github.io/README.md

+[//]: # (Created by Raymond Lui, 19 September 2021)
 # cptlab.github.io
-Repository for the CPT Lab website
+Website for the Computational Pharmacology and Toxicology Laboratory